Fitzentoaster/MARIE-SIM/README.md

 - Addresses are required, even for instructions that don't use them... this is going to change
 - SKIPCOND is an interesting instruction: it only uses the beginning of the address provided.
 So the valid 'addresses' are 000 for skip on neg, 400 for skip on zero, and 800 for skip on pos, respectively.

 You can find an example of this Marie Assembly I've Cooked Up (MAICU) in the .mra files in the assembler folder.
-The multassembler.mra is the best example of how to format assembly code for this all-too-basic assembler.
+The files betterintdivision.mra (for integer division) and gosub2.mra (for subroutines) will give you examples of most of what you need to program in MAICU